awslabs/git-secrets/README.rst

 Each of these options must appear first on the command line.

 ``--install``
-    Installs hooks for a repository.
-Once the hooks are installed for a git repository, commits and non-ff merges for that repository will be prevented from committing secrets.
+    Installs git hooks for a repository.
+Once the hooks are installed for a git repository, commits and non-fast-forward merges for that repository will be prevented from committing secrets.

 ``--scan``
     Scans one or more files for secrets.
-When a file contains a secret, the matched text from the file being scanned will be written to stdout and the script will exit with a non-zero RC.
+When a file contains a secret, the matched text from the file being scanned will be written to stdout and the script will exit with a non-zero status.
 Each matched line will be written with the name of the file that matched, a colon, the line number that matched, a colon, and then the line of text that matched.
 If no files are provided, all files returned by ``git ls-files`` are scanned.